Multiscale Molecular Dynamics with MiMiC: Optimizing the Performance on Modern Supercomputers

 The participants will be taught advanced molecular dynamics (MD) simulation techniques for coupling multiple spatial resolutions using quantum mechanics/molecular mechanics (QM/MM) models [1] and multiple time scales through multiple time step (MTS) algorithms [2, 3], as well as the use of enhanced sampling methods [4, 5].

 Throughout the school, a substantial emphasis will be placed on the crucial role of HPC in enabling efficient and accurate multiscale QM/MM simulations of large and complex biomolecular systems.
-This focus is closely connected with the MiMiC framework, which is designed to enable fast and highly parallelized multiscale MD simulations allowing to exploit modern heterogeneous supercomputing architectures.
+This focus is closely connected with the MiMiC framework, which is designed to enable fast and highly parallelized multiscale MD simulations allowing users to exploit modern heterogeneous supercomputing architectures.

 The school will be held at Forschungszentrum Jülich (FZJ).
 The HPC aspect will be extensively covered in theoretical lectures, including lecturers from the Jülich Supercomputing Center, where the first European exascale supercomputer JUPITER is being installed, and the Italian supercomputing centre CINECA, host of the pre-exascale supercomputer LEONARDO.
 Practical sessions will provide participants with valuable hands-on training in the efficient utilization of HPC resources, including how to optimize single- and multi-node efficiency of CPU-only and hybrid CPU/GPU nodes.
-Hence, as a result of attending this school, participants will not only gain an understanding of various aspects of multiscale MD simulations but also achieve proficiency in the efficient use of state-of-the-art computational resources.
+Hence, as a result of attending this school, participants will not only gain an understanding of valuable aspects of multiscale MD simulations but also achieve proficiency in the efficient use of state-of-the-art computational resources.

 References

-Jógvan Magnus Haugaard Olsen (Technical University of Denmark) - Organiser
+Jógvan Magnus Haugaard Olsen (Technical University of Denmark) - Organiser & speaker

 Germany

-Davide Mandelli (FZJ) - Organiser
+Davide Mandelli (FZJ) - Organiser & speaker

 Italy

-Simone Meloni (University of Ferrara) - Organiser
+Simone Meloni (University of Ferrara) - Organiser & speaker

 Switzerland

-Ursula Roethlisberger (EPFL) - Organiser
+Ursula Roethlisberger (EPFL) - Organiser & speaker